Introduction to Hive Commands

 3. Block Sampling

-Sampling data from a table will allow exploration of queries on data.
+Sampling data from a table will allow the exploration of queries on data.

-Despite bucking, we rather want to sample dataset more randomly.
-Block sampling comes with various powerful syntax, which helps in sampling the data in a various way.
+Despite bucking, we instead want to sample the dataset more randomly.
+Block sampling comes with various powerful syntax, which helps test the data in different ways.

-Sampling can be used for finding approx. info from dataset like the average distance between origin and destination.
+Sampling can help approximate information from a dataset, such as the average distance between the origin and destination.

 Querying 1% of big data will give near to the perfect answer.
 Exploration gets way easier & effective.